About Our Director, Thomas Day

 Now a little about my background.

 Now a little about my background.
-First, as you can tell from the stuff I have written for this site, I am not a literary star.
-My strengths are research, analysis and organization.
 I have a BA in Physics and an MBA.
 I also have a professional CLU designation from the American College.

 During my college years, the Vietnam War was in full swing and knowing I would be called up, I decided to enlist in the Air Force ROTC program.
 I subsequently received a commission as a second lieutenant when I graduated from college.
 I spent the next year -- from June 1969 through June 1970 -- completing basic pilot training at Webb Air Force Base in Big Spring, Texas.
 Additional advanced flight training was completed by November of 1970 and I was then assigned as an Instructor Pilot for T-38 advanced jet training at Moody Air Force Base in Valdosta, Georgia.
 I left the service as a captain with an honorable discharge in the winter of 1973 having completed a little under 4 1/2 years as an Air Force pilot.